lima-vm/lima/README.md

 The patch is not merged into the QEMU upstream yet as of QEMU v6.1.0, but already included in [the Homebrew package of QEMU](https://github.com/Homebrew/homebrew-core/commit/5e8eb547) since `6.1.0_1` bottle.

+#### Install Samba
+Samba 4.15 or later is recommended.

+On macOS hosts, the binary name of `smbd` has to be `/usr/local/sbin/samba-dot-org-smbd` to avoid conflicting with Apple's `/usr/sbin/smbd`.

+No need to launch Samba as a daemon.

 #### Install Lima

 - Download the binary archive of Lima from https://github.com/lima-vm/lima/releases ,